kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/preparation.md

    ![json](./images/module0-preparation/DNS-DHCP.png?raw=true "Import JSON")

-## Lab Section 3 - DNA Center Design Preparation
+## Lab Section 3 - Catalyst Center Design Preparation

-We will now prepare DNA Center and onboard the devices in preparation for use in the lab.
+We will now prepare Catalyst Center and onboard the devices in preparation for use in the lab.
 The reasons for the configurations made here are detailed heavily in previous Labs within the series.
 While we could deploy more extensive settings for deployment, we will limit the configuration to the minimum necessary to create a working lab in which to facilitate wireless automation.

 ### Step 1 - ***Import Postman Collection and Environment***